siderolabs/omni-docs/content/docs/how-to-guides/how-to-manage-acls.md

 ---
-title: "How to Manage Access Policies (ACLs)"
+title: "Manage Access Policies (ACLs)"
 description: "A guide on how to manage Omni ACLs."
 #date: 2023-05-28T12:00:00Z
 weight: 50